beginning of content

 What does a psychiatrist do?

-Psychiatrists are medical doctors who have completed specialised training in psychiatry, which is how to diagnose, treat and prevent mental, emotional and behavioural disorders.
+Psychiatrists are medical doctors who have completed specialised training in how to diagnose, treat and prevent mental, emotional and behavioural disorders.

-They work in different ways and can use a combination of treatments, including counselling, psychotherapy and medication such as antidepressants.
-They can usually admit people to hospital if needed.
+They work in different ways and can use a combination of treatments, including counselling, psychotherapy and medicines.
+They can arrange admission to hospital if needed.

 Psychiatrists work in hospitals, clinics and with community mental health services, as well as in private practice.